OpenReqEU/similarity-detection/README.md

         4.1.(success) Example: {"code": 200,"id": "1557395889689_587","operation": "AddReqs"}.
         4.2.(!success) Example: {"code": 400,"id": "1557396039530_583","error": "Bad request","message": "The requirement with id QM-3 is already inside the project","operation": "ReqProject"}.
         4.3.The resulting dependencies can be obtained via the GetResponse method.

+All operations except ReqClusters, TreatAcceptedAndRejectedDependencies, GetResponse, DeleteOrganizationResponses and DeleteDatabase are asynchronous.
+All these operations follow the same pattern:

+    1. The client calls the operation with all necessary parameters
+    2. The service receives the request and checks the main conditions
+    3. The service returns if the client request has been accepted or not and closes the connection 3.1. (httpStatus!=200) The request has not been accepted.
+The message body contains the exception cause.
+        3.2. (httpStatus==200) The request has been accepted.
+The similarity calculation runs in the background.
+The message body contains the request identifier i.e. {"id": "1548924677975_523"}
+    4. When the calculation finishes (only if the request has been accepted) the service opens a connection with the server url specified as parameter (optional).
+It sends a Json object that contains the outcome of the computation:
+        4.1. (success) Example: {"code": 200,"id": "1557395889689_587","operation": "AddReqs"}.
+        4.2. (!success) Example: {"code": 400,"id": "1557396039530_583","error": "Bad request","message": "The requirement with id QM-3 is already inside the project","operation": "ReqProject"}.
+    5. The result of the operation can be obtained through the GetResponse method.

 ### How to install